 How We Test?

-As most food processors come with jars for grinding, we test both thoroughly.
-For testing the food processor, we slice tomatoes and onions.
+As most food processors come with jars for grinding, we test both food processing and grinding thoroughly.
+For testing the food processor, we first slice tomatoes and onions.
 Slicing ripe tomatoes help us understand how sharp the blades are.
 And onions are the most commonly sliced ingredients in a food processor.
 We check how uniformly the food processor slices them.
 Then, we grate carrots, onion, and cheese to check the uniformity.
 Also, we check the size of the ingredient stuck to the grating disc which remains unprocessed.
-We also chopped carrot, onion, herbs, minced chicken, and kneaded dough.
+We also chop carrot, onion, herbs, minced chicken, and kneaded dough.
 Of course, when they have different functions like whisking, juicing, etc, we try them as well.

 Related reading: Best Electric Choppers in India